kaethorn/alfred/README.md

 Configuration options are explained [here](#configuration).

-For a detailed explanation of, please continue:
+For a detailed explanation, please continue reading:

 #### 1. Network